Refreshing! Love the label! — 3 months ago

 Things began to shift in the 1960s.
 Robert Mondavi brought dry table wine, varietally labeled, back to the forefront.
 Boutique producers like Ridge began to creep toward European quality standards.
 The 1976 Judgement of Paris blind tasting, a sweeping victory for the Americans, proved that the New World wine was here to stay.

-(This is adapted from notes for Le Dû's Wines 'History of Wine 1453AD-Present' seminar, where this wine was poured) — a year ago
+(This is adapted from notes for Le Dû's Wines 'History of Wine 1453AD-Present' seminar, where this wine was poured) — 2 years ago